The Neighbors: Income

 The Neighbors: Occupations

 In the Steeplechase neighborhood, 36.7% of the working population is employed in

 sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is

 executive, management, and professional occupations, with 26.5% of the residents employed.